readthedocs/readthedocs.org/docs/getting_started.rst

 Add an optional homepage URL and some keywords, then click "Create".

 Within a few minutes your code will automatically be fetched from your public repository, and the documentation will be built.
+Check out our :doc:`builds` page to learn more about how we build your docs.

 If you want to keep your code updated as you commit, configure your code repository to hit our `Post Commit Hooks`_.